Taron Egerton: Career progression (2019–present)

 Egerton executive produced and portrayed American drug dealer Jimmy Keene in the miniseries Black Bird, an adaptation of Keene's memoir In with the Devil.
-It premiered on Apple TV+ in July 2022.
+It premiered on Apple TV+ in 2022.
 Reviewing the series, Saloni Gajjar of The A.V.
-Club found that Egerton "aces Jimmy's duality while switching from being overtly confident to silently breaking down".
-Egerton is set to play entrepreneur Henk Rogers in the biographical film Tetris and return as Eggsy in the fourth installment in the Kingsman film franchise.
-He is attached to star in the thriller film Carry-On.
+Club wrote that Egerton "aces Jimmy's duality while switching from being overtly confident to silently breaking down".
+He received a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie.
+The following year, Egerton portrayed entrepreneur Henk Rogers in the biographical film Tetris, about the video game of the same name, which also released on Apple TV+.
+Lovia Gyarke of The Hollywood Reporter commended him for playing Rogers with an "earnest goofiness".